-Irish Aid is the Irish Government’s overseas development programme, as funded by the Irish taxpayer – you can find out more about Irish Aid at www.irishaid.ie
+Irish Aid, the Irish Government’s overseas development programme, is funded by the Irish taxpayer – you can find out more about Irish Aid at www.irishaid.ie

 A Better World, Ireland’s policy for international development can be found here